Immigration Library - Visa Revalidation FAQ

 Q: How do you apply for Visa Revalidation?

 A: There are two methods to obtain a Visa Revalidation.
-You can either apply through the U.S. consulate where you obtained your original visa, or you can apply through the State Department offices located in Washington, D.C.
+You can either apply through the U.S. Consulate where you obtained your original visa or you can apply through the State Department located in Washington, D.C.

-Q: How do I qualify for Visa Revalidation through a U.S. consulate?
+Q: How do I qualify for Visa Revalidation through the U.S. Consulate?

-A: In order to be eligible for Visa Revalidation through a U.S. consulate, you must meet the following requirements:
+A: In order to be eligible for Visa Revalidation through the U.S. Consulate, you must meet the following requirements:

-1. you must apply for visa revalidation at the U.S. consulate where you obtained your original visa;
+• You must apply for visa revalidation at the U.S. Consulate where you have obtained your original visa; and

-3. you must be prepared to travel to the U.S. consulate for an interview if required.
+• You must be prepared to travel to the U.S. Consulate for an interview if required.

 Q: How do I qualify for Visa Revalidation through the State Department?